charmoniumQ/pywhub/CONTRIBUTING.md

 Open your browser at `http://localhost:3000` and configure WorkflowHub:

 * Fill in the form to create the `admin` user
-* Enable workflows: click on the drop-down menu at the top right and select server admin; click on "Enable/disable features"; enable "Workflows enabled" under "Resource Types"
+* Enable workflows: click on the drop-down menu at the top right and select "Server admin"; click on "Enable/disable features"; tick "Workflows enabled" under "Resource Types"
 * Use the "Create" menu at the top to create an institution, then create a project called "Testing" (you can set the associated institution to the one just created)
 * In a new private window, open `http://localhost:3000` and register as `pywhub`; click on the top right menu and select My profile > Actions > API tokens; generate an API token and use it to replace the current value in this guide and in the GitHub Actions workflow
-* Back in the previous window, add `pywhub` to the Testing project (Browse > Projects > Testing > Actions > Administer project members > fill in the form on the right)
+* Back in the previous window, add `pywhub` to the "Testing" project: Browse > Projects > Testing > Actions > Administer project members, then fill in the form on the right

-Now rebuild the image with the snapshot of the volumes and push everything to Docker Hub:
+Now build the image containing the snapshots of the volumes and push everything to Docker Hub:

 ```
 docker run --user $(id -u):$(id -g) --rm --volumes-from hub -v /tmp:/tmp ubuntu bash -c 'for d in filestore sqlite3-db; do tar -C / -cvf /tmp/${d}.tar seek/${d}; done'